happygeneralist/ai-epistemic-reset/Prompting_Clarity_Guide.md

 Explain the topic in structured reasoning steps.
 Avoid simplification.
 Use literal language.
 Model any emotion as internal logic, not tone.

+You can mix and match layers like:

+- “Define all terms used.”
+- “Mark each assumption and conclusion clearly.”
+- “Label each step in the logic chain.”
+- “Avoid metaphor and narrative framing unless requested.”

+> Think of prompt stacking as epistemic scaffolding — the more intentional you are with structure, the more structurally the model will respond.

 ## 6. For Persistent Models with Memory

 If the model supports memory, you can say: